JOHNGOODE16/Meal-Tracker/README.md

 # Meal-Tracker
 To anyone who may stumble opun this:

-The goal of this project is to sharpen my software development and java skills.
+The goal of this project is to provide the user with a GUI that allows for food lookup, logging, and macro calculation.

 ## Frame Work:
 Java 21\
-  gradle 8.5
+Gradle 8.5

 ## Requirements:

 ### Functional:
-daily tracker to track macros; to include fats, carbs, protein, sodium and potassium.\
+-Daily tracker to track macros; to include fats, carbs, protein, sodium and potassium.\
-database to store that information foods based on serving size.\
+-Database to store that information foods based on serving size.\
-add/remove foods from database\
+-Add/remove foods from database\
-add/remove foods for daily tracker\
+-Add/remove foods for daily tracker\
-output the daily intake into a seperate file to recall later. \
+-Output the daily intake into a seperate file to recall later. \

 ### Non-functional:
-Allow the user to recieve data from foods based of a gram ammount instead of a serving.\
+-Allow the user to recieve data from foods based of a gram ammount instead of a serving.\
-Add full nutritional facts (mircos: vitamin A, B, etc......\
+-Add full nutritional facts (mircos: vitamin A, B, etc......\